Creative Stoke

 Longton:

 :: The Roslyn Works.
-A 16-studio crafts complex, based in a Grade II listed building in Longton, Stoke.
-Adjacent is The Sutherland Institute and St. James House.
-Trentham Lakes:
+A 32-studio crafts complex, based in a Grade II listed building in Longton, Stoke-on-Trent.

 DIY ?

-Those in the countryside surrounding Stoke-on-Trent may benefit from the 'Redundant Building Grant Scheme' run by the Rural Development Commission, if you want to renovate an old building for use as studios, a gallery, an arts training centre, or offices.
+Those in the countryside surrounding Stoke-on-Trent may benefit from various 'Redundant Building Grant Schemes', if you want to renovate an old building such as a barn for use as studios, a gallery, an arts training centre, or offices.

 EVENT VENUES, suitable for arts & design events:

-:: King's Halls & Jubilee Halls - Stoke City Council's evocative & lofty Empire-era meeting halls, a short walk from Stoke train station.
+:: King's Halls & Jubilee Halls - Stoke City Council's evocative & lofty Empire-era meeting halls, a short walk from Stoke's main inter-city train station.

 :: Moat House Hotel - a modern four-star hotel on Festival Park.
 The leading business conference centre in the city.